passelma42/Field-Sequencing/docs/Tutorial-Data-Analysis-HPC.md

 ### 3.2 Run Test - Consensus mode

-In the previous chapter you already worked on this data to pracktice the `Nanopack` tool.
-Now it is time to run the `wf-amplicon` pipeline.
+In the previous chapter you already worked on this data to practice the `Nanopack` tool.
+Now it is time to run the `wf-amplicon` pipeline on the same data.

 #### 3.2.2 Check samplesheet

-1.Go to $VSC_DATA
+1. Go to $VSC_DATA
 ```bash
 cd $VSC_DATA
 ```
-2.Download test data set
+2. Download test data set
+*Note: If you already have the `test_data` folder copied to your $VSC_DATA folder, you don't need to dowload it a second time, then you can skip this step.*
 ```bash
 cp -r /kyukon/data/gent/courses/2024/mycoblitz_EXT001/input/ONT-SEQ_PA-Benin2024_Input-Data/test_data .
 ```
-*Note: If you have alreday the test_data set in your $VSC_DATA folder, you don't need to dowload it a second time, then you can skip this first step*

 3. Open the folder with the consensus data files
 ```bash
 cd ./test_data/consensus_mode